ABAtanasov/GalerkinSparseGrids.jl/README.md

 [![Build Status](https://travis-ci.org/AlexAtanasov14/GalerkinSparseGrids.jl.svg?branch=master)](https://travis-ci.org/AlexAtanasov14/GalerkinSparseGrids.jl)
 [![codecov](https://codecov.io/gh/AlexAtanasov14/GalerkinSparseGrids.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/AlexAtanasov14/GalerkinSparseGrids.jl)

-This Julia Lang Package is intended for accurately and efficiently sovling hyperbolic partial differential equations in higher dimensions, where the curse of dimensionality restricts the computational feasibility of discretization using regular grids.
+This Julia Language Package is intended for accurately and efficiently sovling hyperbolic partial differential equations in higher dimensions, where the curse of dimensionality restricts the computational feasibility of discretization using regular grids.
 Instead, we employ the sparse grid construction as in Bungartz & Griebel: http://wissrech.ins.uni-bonn.de/research/pub/griebel/sparsegrids.pdf

 This technique in particular allows for an efficient numerical solution of Einstein's equations in full 3+1 dimensional space, as well as for tackling other systems in high-dimensional condensed matter calculations.